 If you’ve heard about Palenque before, it’s probably because of the remarkable ruins.
-The city of Palenque itself, is a small, but bustling city situated in the state of Chiapas, in the south of Mexico.
+The city of Palenque itself is a small, but bustling city situated in the state of Chiapas, in the south of Mexico.

 Even better, some travellers argue that these ruins are actually better than Chichen Itza because you can climb on these ruins.

-Don’t let the ruins steal the limelight though, Palenque has other things to offer.
+Don’t let the ruins steal the limelight, though, because Palenque has other things to offer.
 The city is a great jumping-off point for day trips and other destinations such as San Cristobal.
 Even better, just over an hour away, you’ll find Agua Azul and Misol-ha, two of the best waterfalls in Mexico!

 How many days should you spend in Palenque?